 As Titania sleeps on a cushy bed of flowers, the Mechanicals (craftsmen) enter the woods to practice their play, Pyramus and Thisbe.

-Bottom points out that the play has a lot of content that isn't appropriate for Theseus and his bride.
-Bottom is also sure that the ladies won't like the fact that Pyramus draws his sword and kills himself.
+Bottom points out that the play has a lot of content that isn't appropriate for Theseus and his bride, like the part where Pyramus draws his sword and kills himself.

 Bottom comes up with a marvelous solution.
 Quince should write a prologue to let all the delicate ladies know that the action isn't real and the characters are only actors.
 If the women know Pyramus isn't Pyramus, but really only Bottom the weaver, they'll be comforted.